jcchouinard/RequestsSelenium-Tutorial/README.md

 # Use Requests and Selenium for SEO testing

-Use Requests and Selenium to prevent SEO errors.
+How to use Requests and Selenium to prevent SEO errors.

 Two tools to understand crawling and rendering better.

 Selenium: Browser Automation
-Requests: Handles HTTP requests to a web server.
+Requests: HTTP requests

 1. Simple scripts to use Selenium and Requests modules
 2. Learn to respect robots.txt